-California lawmaker wants prison start delayed due to virus
+Ex-California lawmaker seeks prison term delay due to virus

-SAN DIEGO (AP) — Former Rep. Duncan Hunter wants to push back the start of his prison term until next year because of concerns over the coronavirus pandemic.
+SAN DIEGO (AP) — Former California Rep. Duncan Hunter wants to push back the start of his prison term for stealing campaign funds until next year because of concerns over the coronavirus pandemic.

-Hunter’s lawyers and prosecutors filed a joint motion in federal court on Tuesday and are awaiting a ruling from a judge on their request to change the surrender date from May 29 to Jan.
+Hunter’s lawyers and prosecutors filed a joint motion in federal court on Tuesday and were awaiting a ruling from a judge on their request to change the surrender date from May 29 to Jan.
 4.

+If granted, Hunter promised to not ask for any other changes to his term or that his home confinement be counted toward the 11-month prison stint.

 ”In light of the unprecedented challenges posed by the COVID-19 pandemic, this is not a time to be adding to the prison population unnecessarily,” attorney Devin Burstein said in an email to The Associated Press on Wednesday.